michaeltelford/mock_service/README.md

 # Mock Service

-Mock API responses using rack.
+Mock API responses using ruby, rack and docker (compose).
 Helpful for development and debugging.

 ## Prerequisites